GAP Graduation Message: Year 7

 In Flanders fields.

-There are three general lessons I want to draw from this poem:
+There are three general observations and applications I want to draw from this poem:

-- The poem identifies the conflict but misses the source of evil behind it.
-Scripture reveals the true enemy: a sin-marred world, governed by the evil one, manifested in death (warfare, disease, relationships, testimonies, and more); therefore, our battle is not against flesh and blood (Ephesians 6:12: “For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.”)
+3. The poem identifies the conflict but misses the Source of evil behind it.
+Scripture reveals the true enemy: a sin-marred world, governed by the evil one, manifested in death (warfare, disease, relationships, unmet expectations, and more); therefore, our battle is not against flesh and blood (Ephesians 6:12: “For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.”)

 Now, how do these lessons apply to you, the seventh GAP graduating class?